 This view of theological education has implications for a seminary’s curriculum.
 The Cornerstone Confession expresses the foundation for academics at GRTS, and we loyally affirm it.
 As heirs of the protestant reformation, we are “reformed,” at least in a generic sense.
 Yet our classroom ethos is not simply about reaffirming our historic beliefs but about exploring Scripture, tradition, and culture, and how ministry should be done with all three in mind.
 With our current constituency, we need to equip students for a wide range of denominational and vocational settings.
 Accordingly, we emphasize method, not just content, and investigation, not just indoctrination.
 Most of our students are already “fishing for people”—we had better help them learn to do it better.

 There have been some significant developments at GRTS since we began to articulate our work in terms of ecclesial reflection in a community of shared praxis.
 Bob Lehman began what is now a nationally ranked program that produces licensed professional counselors who know how to think biblically and theologically.
 John Lillis brought an emphasis on community-based spiritual formation.
 Doug Fagerstrom introduced ministry residency as a required locus of formation during theory-informed, mentored ministry practice.
 Royce Evans led us into a cohort program where urban ministry leaders reflect together on theory-based practice.
-Jonathan and Jennifer Greer started leading an annual study trip to Israel where understanding the land of the Bible leads to a better understanding of its message.
+An annual study trip to Israel where understanding the land of the Bible leads to a better understanding of its message.